hipe/tmx/common/doc/issues/004-the-states-of-knownness.md

 but we see that as a business concern outside of the scope of this "knownness" structure.

+## API :[#here.3]

+  - [#here.3.1] `name`
+  - [#here.3.2] `name_symbol`

+if an interested class comports with these two methods then it can be used as an association (as in the member we expose in the subject) "for free" and remain iteself. however, in your class, it is encouraged that you use more meaningful method names for your business code, and alias them to these as appropriate (experimental)
 _

 :+#tombstone: remove longwinded intro with some history :+#tombstone: when we used to have one more field, to model unknown unknown